In terms of every day life on planet earth “death” means the dissolution of form.

 Life is the activity of extension and expansion, the dynamic of rolling forward into ever newness, where that which is becoming proclaims and announces to itself what it knows itself to be.
 Its impulse is forever stable, as are the qualities it uses to create its newness with: love, light, peace, freedom, beauty, and so forth.

-Your true identity is this entire dynamic; you are not just one segmented part of it.
-However, due to sustained focus and mistaken attachment to specific appearance, you seem to have acquired a very limited sense of self, a sense that is very much bound by a given specific form that seems to be separate and different from other forms.
+Due to sustained focus and mistaken attachment to specific appearance, you seem to have acquired a very limited sense of self, a sense that is very much bound by a given specific form that seems to be separate and different from other forms.
 And so, you delight and rejoice in growth, but you mourn and lament decline.
 You celebrate birth, but you grieve death.
 Such a pity, for all of these transitions are signs of life being and expressing its glorious self.
 Your limited sense of self, unfortunately, limits your view of life’s expansive dynamics.

 This is part of a series of questions about life topics that follows the format of the posts about the fourteen introductory subjects in part 2 of the ACIM Workbook, the first of which, “What is Forgiveness?”, you can find here.